The Role of Support Groups in Alzheimer’s Care: Connection and Empowerment

 For example, Mary discovered friends who comprehended her struggles and offered helpful advice.

-Engaging in these groups helps you maintain an active social life and participate in group activities tailored to your needs.
+in these groups helps you maintain an active social life and participate in group activities tailored to your needs.

-Being part of a supportive community means having people who are there for you through thick and thin, enabling you to build and enrich your life.
+Being part of a supportive community means having people who are there for you through thick and thin, enabling you to build connections and enrich your life.

 Here are some ways support groups improve social interaction: